-The School does not have the power to request DBS checks and barred list checks, or ask to see DBS certificates, for visitors (for example children's relatives or other visitors attending a sports day).
+The School does not have the power to request DBS checks and barred list checks for visitors not in regulated activity (for example children's relatives or other visitors attending a sports day).
 The Headmaster will use professional judgment about the need to escort or supervise visitors.
+Visitors in regulated activity will be asked to provide details of their DBS status and, if applicable, the Update Service will be checked.